henne49/dbus-opendtu/README.md

 * com.victronenergy.pvinverter
 * com.victronenergy.inverter

+The difference between the two is that the first one is used as a PV inverter connected to the grid like a Fronius or SMA inverter.
+The second one is used for a battery inverter like a Victron AC Inverter.
+For more Information about non-pv-inverters, see this [Issue #42](https://github.com/henne49/dbus-opendtu/issues/42).

 It is possible that other servicenames are supported, but not tested.
 If you have a device with a different servicename, please open an issue.

 ### Videos how to install